Locations:

 “Both ibuprofen and acetaminophen are pain relievers and fever reducers.
 They both can reduce inflammation, but they work in slightly different ways and are processed by different parts of the body,” says family medicine physician Amy Horwitz, DO.
 “It can be safe to take them together, if taken as directed.”

-How acetaminophen and ibuprofen work
+Can you take acetaminophen and ibuprofen together?

 As acetaminophen and ibuprofen work a little differently, the combination of targeting different pathways is beneficial for pain control and fever reduction.

 And while both acetaminophen and ibuprofen are typically safe, Dr. Horwitz says that if you have kidney, digestive, bleeding or liver problems, you need to be careful with taking these over-the-counter (OTC) medications.
+Acetaminophen is processed through your liver, while ibuprofen is processed through your kidneys.

 It’s important to clarify that you shouldn’t take both acetaminophen and ibuprofen at the same time.